RashedKewan/Intersection-Prioritization/README.md

 3. `Simulation Module` - A simulation is developed from scratch using [Pygame](https://www.pygame.org/news) library to simulate traffic signals and vehicles moving across a traffic intersections.

-Read more about object detection model used, working of the algorithm, and development of simulation [here](./Adaptive_Traffic_Signal_Timer_Implementation_Details.pdf).

 ------------------------------------------
 ##  Instructions